Mayukh-G/Summation-Calculator/README.md

     - Example : "j=10"
     - No whitespace characters present
     - End value must be a positive integer
     - Must be consistent with {param} pattern

+Note : Does not use the built in eval()